- Download our Moving to Boston Guide (PDF)

 Public transport in Boston

 Boston has an integrated public transport system run by the Massachusetts Bay Transportation Authority (MBTA).
-Expats will find that public transport makes getting around Boston convenient and relatively inexpensive.
+It's convenient and relatively inexpensive.
 The MBTA comprises the subway, buses, water shuttles and commuter rail.

-Expats will find that while bus travel in Boston may be slower than using the subway, a bus ride will often be cheaper and take them closer to their final destination.
-As with subway travel and if using a CharlieCard for one-way rides, commuters will get free transfers on most subway and local bus routes.
+Newcomers will find that while bus travel in Boston may be slower than using the subway, a bus ride will often be cheaper and take them closer to their final destination.
+There are also express buses in Boston that travel over longer distances.
+These are pricier than regular buses.

 Taxis in Boston